Winifred B. Chase: South Pacific expedition

 In 1909 Tilden invited Chase and Leland to accompany her, her mother and her aunt on a botanising trip to the South Pacific.
 The women began their expedition in late 1909 from San Francisco, travelling on the ship Mariposa to Auckland, New Zealand.
 The party then proceeded to gather herbarium specimens down the length of New Zealand from Auckland to Stewart Island.
 The women then left New Zealand to visit and botanise on the islands of Rarotonga and Tahiti, with Tilden and her family remaining in Tahiti and Chase and Leland returning to Detroit to take up their respective teaching duties.
 The party collected numerous specimens, many of which continue to inform science to this day.

 During the expedition Chase and Leland created a collection of lantern slides that include images of the New Zealand landscape, the Māori people, as well as the expected images of plants.
-These lantern slides are in the collection of the University of Michigan Herbarium.
+These lantern slides are in the collection of the Bentley Historical Library at the University of Michigan as part of the UM Herbarium's collection.